 If the responses indicate that the student speaks a language other than English, then a language proficiency assessment must be administered to determine if the student qualifies as an EL student.

-For more information regarding assessment, please contact the ELL Welcome center and enrollment office located at 936 N. 70th Street.
+For more information regarding assessment, please contact the EL Welcome Center and enrollment office located at 936 N. 70th Street.
 The phone number is 402-436-1998.

 EL Program Goals